-“Silk has many nanofibrils, which individually scatter light,” Kim says.
+“Silk has many nanofibrils, which individually scatter light,” Kim said.

 For the Anderson localization to occur, there must be both scattering and interference between scattered light waves.
 Densely packed irregular nanostructures cause light waves to interfere with each other, sometimes in destructive and sometimes in constructive ways.
 If constructive, the light is intensified.

-“If waves are constructively interfering, this forms a very high energy inside the disordered media,” Choi says.
+“If waves are constructively interfering, this forms a very high energy inside the disordered media,” Choi said.